jia-yi-chen/jia-yi-chen.github.io/_projects/4_project.md

 ### Project:
 Built an autonomous framework on TurtleBot to act as a human security guard.
-Tasks include:
 - Wandering in the environment and building a map
 - Finding AprilTag targets
 - Approaching each target